-- · Takes place at the Alveoli through diffusion - Oxygen (high concentration) diffuses through the capillaries into the blood stream (low Oxygen concertation) to be sent to the heart. - Carbon dioxide (high concentrations) In the capillaries replaces the oxygen (exchanged) in the alveoli (Low carbon dioxide concentration) so that it can be removed from the body.
+- · Takes place at the Alveoli through diffusion - Oxygen (high concentration) diffuses through the capillaries into the blood stream (low Oxygen concertation) to be sent to the heart. - Carbon dioxide (high concentrations) In the capillaries replaces the oxygen to bring oxygen into the body and remove carbon dioxide.

+(exchanged) in the alveoli (Low carbon dioxide concentration) so that it can be removed from the body.